One of the popular form-building apps is SurveyMonkey. Another platform is SurveyPlanet. It’s not as popular, but it gets the job done.

 Build it for me

 This feature automatically creates a form based on the chosen category.
-Simply select the “Build it for me” option and choose the target audience and form category.
+Select the option and choose the target audience and form category.

 Pricing and plans